Celine in Las Vegas, Opening Night Live

-Celine in Las Vegas: Opening Night Live is a one-off American television special by the Canadian singer Celine Dion that was broadcast by CBS on 25 March 2003 and was recorded at the 4,000-seat Colosseum at Caesars Palace in Las Vegas, Nevada, the same day.
-Hosted by Justin Timberlake, the special celebrated the Opening Night performance of Dion's first Las Vegas residency "A New Day..." which initially ran for 3 years being extended for an additional 2 years in Las Vegas.
-It was also promotion for Dion's studio album, One Heart.
-The special featured only 8 performances of songs from the original setlist of "A New Day...".
-The special also featured backstage footage and a Behind the Scenes featurette at the making of "A New Day...".
+Celine in Las Vegas: Opening Night Live is a one-off American television special by Canadian singer Celine Dion that was broadcast by CBS on 25 March 2003.
+It was recorded the same day at the 4,000-seat Colosseum at Caesars Palace in Las Vegas, Nevada.
+Hosted by Justin Timberlake, the special celebrated the Opening Night performance of Dion's first Las Vegas residency, A New Day..., which initially ran for three years and was later extended for an additional two years.
+It also served as promotion for Dion's studio album One Heart.
+The broadcast included eight performances from the original setlist of A New Day... and incorporated backstage footage and a behind-the-scenes segment on the creation of the show.

-The full show would later be filmed for the Live in Las Vegas: A New Day...
-DVD and Blu-Ray in 2007 during the show's 5th and final year.
+The full production was later filmed for the Live in Las Vegas: A New Day...
+DVD and Blu-ray, released in 2007 during the show's fifth and final year.
+The special received a nomination for a Primetime Emmy Award for Outstanding Choreography.